welsayriel76134/welsayriel/README.md

-The 2010s marked the rise of music streaming platforms like Spotify, Apple Music, and Tidal, revolutionizing how people consume and access music.
+Pearl Jam's debut album "Ten" (1991) received critical acclaim and is considered one of the greatest rock albums of all time, featuring singles like "Alive" and "Jeremy."